This tutorial is very much based on EK22's air bubbles technique.

 set the mode to 'Screen' (with Opacity at 20%), then dragged the center of the rays to the top of the canvas and smudged the visible border with the Smudge Tool

-you can add Solid Noise on top of the layers at default values, then apply G'MIC → Deformations → Rain Drops and set the Mode to 'Soft Light' for some water texture
+you can add Solid Noise on top of the layers at default values, then apply G'MIC → Deformations → Raindrops and set the Mode to 'Soft Light' for a water texture

 14. or you can add some different bubbles